 Although we derived the model parameters from studies of deer in Minnesota or from studies from states that have similar habitats and environmental conditions, uncertainty is inherent in modeling wild deer populations.
 Our modeling allowed input parameters to vary randomly to represent uncertainty that occurs in wild populations, and model outputs included measures of uncertainty reflecting variation among model simulations.
 However, for ease of interpretation, we present mean pre-fawn deer densities in this document.
-We conducted simulation modeling in 105 of 130 DPAs in Minnesota to estimate deer densities before reproduction during spring 2019 (Table 1, Figure 2).
+We conducted simulation modeling in 111 of 132 DPAs in Minnesota to estimate deer densities before reproduction during spring 2020 (Table 1, Figure 2).

-Following 3 deer seasons with relatively conservative management designations and 3 winters with mild conditions across most of the state, deer populations in most DPAs increased through 2019.
-Management designations in 2019 were consistent in most DPAs compared to 2018 in attempt to stabilize or reduce densities that had exceeded goals.
-However, some DPAs in the southwestern farmland and northeastern forest remained below goal, even with conservative hunting regulations, likely due to resource limitations.
-Because firearm hunting season conditions across some areas in the state were below average in 2018, antlerless harvest goals were not achieved, resulting in more deer after the hunting season than intended with hunting season regulations.
-Liberal antlerless seasons in 2019 will be required again to effectively manage deer populations in DPAs with average and above average productivity.
+Following 3 deer seasons with relatively conservative management designations and 3 winters with mild conditions across most of the state, deer populations in most DPAs increased through 2020.
+Management designations in 2020 were consistent in most DPAs compared to 2019 in attempt to stabilize or reduce densities that had exceeded goals.
+Each ecogeographic zone observed some DPAs that were below goal (southwestern farmland zone, n = 2; farmland-forest transition zone, n = 2); however, the northeastern forest region had the most DPAs below goal (n = 11), even with conservative hunting regulations, likely due to resource limitations.
+Although firearm hunting season conditions across some areas in the state were mostly above average in 2019, antlerless harvest goals were not achieved, resulting in more deer after the hunting season than intended with hunting season regulations.
+Liberal antlerless seasons in 2020 will be required again to effectively manage deer populations in DPAs with average and above average productivity.

-In terms of management intensity, the 2019 designations afford more antlerless deer harvest opportunities to hunters in about 17% of the DPAs versus the 2018 season.
-For most of the remaining DPAs, designations in 2019 were the same as 2018 and about 14% of DPA designations afforded less antlerless harvest opportunity.
+In terms of management intensity, the 2020 designations afford more antlerless deer harvest opportunities to hunters in about 21% of the DPAs versus the 2019 season.
+For most of the remaining DPAs, designations in 2020 were the same as 2019 and about 12% of DPA designations afforded less antlerless harvest opportunity.